andrwvrn/MovieReviewClassifier/README.md

 Column `'review_parse'` represents processed text of a review.
 New `pandas.DataFrame`s with cleaned and processed data have been stored to `/data` folder in `.pkl` format.

 # Model selection
-We have used `TfidfVectorizer` from `scikit-learn` library to make features from text in `'review_parse'` columns of our `pandas.DataFrame`s.
+`TfidfVectorizer` from `scikit-learn` library was used to make features from text in `'review_parse'` columns of our `pandas.DataFrame`s.
 After deriving features *cross-validation* was performed on the train data by splitting it in 5 folds and training four different models.
 These models are:
 - RandomForestClassifier
 - LinearSVC
 - MultinomialNB